joaoordine/saureus_global_crosscomparison/README.md

 echo "Genome_ID Completeness Contamination" > genome_quality_filt_Whead.txt # creating a file with the headers
 cat genome_quality_filtered.txt >>  genome_quality_filt_Whead.txt
 ```
-* more easily visualized in the end of the slurm output file (slurm-JOBID) or also in the 'bin_stats_ext.tsv' (contains along with completeness and contamination parameters, other metrics related to the quality of the assembled genome, such as N50, mean contig, etc)
+*More easily visualized in the end of the slurm output file (slurm-JOBID) or also in the 'bin_stats_ext.tsv' (contains along with completeness and contamination parameters, other metrics related to the quality of the assembled genome, such as N50, mean contig, etc)

 ## 3) Selecting high-quality genomes